Fastiz/git-implementation/README.md

 ### Example
 ```
+// sets fgit as an alias
+alias fgit="java -jar <path to git-implementation-X.X-SNAPSHOT-standalone.jar>"

 // initializes git in the directory
-java -jar <path to git-implementation-X.X-SNAPSHOT-standalone.jar> init
+fgit init

 // create a directory and some files
 mkdir dir1
 touch file1 dir1/file2

+// adds the files to the index
+fgit add file1 dir1/file2

-// creates a commit including the created files and it will output a commit hash
+// creates a commit and it will output a commit hash
-java -jar <path to git-implementation-X.X-SNAPSHOT-standalone.jar> commit file1 dir1/file2
+fgit commit

 // create some other directories and another file
 mkdir dir2
 mkdir dir2/dir3
 touch dir2/dir3/file3

+// adds the new file to the index
+fgit dir2/dir3/file3

-// creates another commit including the new file and will output a different commit hash
+// creates another commit and will output a different commit hash
-java -jar <path to git-implementation-X.X-SNAPSHOT-standalone.jar> commit dir2/dir3/file3
+fgit commit

 // list the content of the directory to see all the files created so far
 ls

 // show the hashes of the two commits created
-java -jar <path to git-implementation-X.X-SNAPSHOT-standalone.jar> log
+fgit log

 // checkout to the previous commit by using the hash of the output of the first commit
-java -jar <path to git-implementation-X.X-SNAPSHOT-standalone.jar> checkout <first-commit-hash>
+fgit checkout <first-commit-hash>

 // list the content of the directory to see only the files that were in the first commit
 ls